 Let me give you an example.
 Some years ago, my mate Zac wanted a new car but didn’t have enough cash to buy it, but he did have the money available in a redraw facility on his home loan.
 Now Zac thought using this money was a great idea, as the home loan had a lower interest rate than he would have paid on a personal loan, and he didn’t have to increase his repayments.

 On the downside though, the car died recently, however he still has another 10 years left to pay off his home loan.
 Because he didn’t increase the repayments on the home loan, he’ll continue to pay this car off and be charged interest for the remainder of his home loan.
 And because he had no room left on the home loan, or savings, to buy another car, he’s had to borrow for a new car and is now effectively paying off two cars.

 Always think about what you are buying and how long it will last and aim to pay it off before it reaches the end of its useful life.
 The first type of credit we’ll look at is short-term loans.
 These types of loans should be used for timing differences.
 I need to pay something now, that I can afford to pay from my regular income, but I will not get paid for a few days.

 A payday lender will advance you money against your next pay.
 The interest rate is often high and the penalties for not repaying are also high.
 You may be able to get an overdraft on your bank account.
 This may be arranged or unarranged.
 Unarranged means a payment comes out of your bank account which does not have enough money in it, but the bank allows it to go through putting your account balance into debit.
-You will be charged interest until you put the money back into the account.
+You will be charged a fee and interest until you put the money back into the account.